osudroid/osu-droid/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/osudroid/osu-droid/badge)](https://www.codefactor.io/repository/github/osudroid/osu-droid)
 [![Official International Discord](https://discordapp.com/api/guilds/316545691545501706/widget.png?style=shield)](https://discord.gg/nyD92cE)

-**rimu!** is a free-to-play rhythm game for Android devices based on [osu!](https://github.com/ppy/osu) made by peppy.
+**rimu!** is a free-to-play rhythm game for Android devices based in the [osu!](https://github.com/ppy/osu) rhythm game made by peppy.
 This is the next osu!droid update to come up with a new user interface and new features!

 ## Status

-This project stills under development in an unstable state at this moment, and it's intended to replace current client in the future, of course we're currently accepting feedback and bug reports.
+This project still under development in a unstable state, and it's intended to replace current client in the future, of course we're currently accepting feedback and bug reports.

 You can try it by downloading and installing the latest build available in [releases](https://github.com/reco1I/rimu/releases) section.

 ## Requirements

-rimu! will come with compatibility changes, that means older Android devices that are compatible with osu!droid will no longer be compatible with rimu!
+rimu! will come with compatibility changes, some older Android devices that are compatible with osu!droid will no longer be compatible with rimu!

 |           Minimum            |           Target            |